-Do you qualify for a Child Tax Credit?
+Who is eligible for the Child Tax Credit?

-To take full advantage of the credit, your modified adjusted gross income must be less than $400,000 if married filing jointly or $200,000 for any other filing status.
-You must have provided at least half of the child’s support during the last year and the child must have lived with you for at least half of the year.
+To take full advantage of the Child Tax Credit, your modified adjusted gross income must be less than $400,000 if married filing jointly or $200,000 for any other filing status.
+You must have provided at least half of the child’s support during the previous tax year and the child must have lived with you for at least half of the year.
 There are some additional qualifications and exceptions to the statements listed.
-The IRS’ interactive question and answer tool can help you determine if you qualify.
+The IRS’ Interactive Tax Assistant can help you determine if you qualify.

-Do you qualify for the Child and Dependent Care Tax Credit
+Who qualifies for the Child and Dependent Care Tax Credit?

-In 2017 there were also changes to the Child and Dependent Care Tax Credit.
-This additional tax credit offers taxpayers a credit of between 20 and 35 percent for up to $3,000 of child care and similar costs for a child under 13, an incapacitated spouse or parents, or another dependent, when care is provided so you can work.
-The dollar amount is doubled to $6,000 for two or more children.
+Similar to the Child Tax Credit, the Child and Dependent Care Tax Credit is also intended to help families with children.
+The credit is between 20% and 35% of child care expenses, depending on your adjusted gross income.
+The credit is equal to the amount paid to the provider up to the max of $3,000 worth of child care and similar costs for a child under age 13, an incapacitated spouse or parent, or another dependent.
+The dollar amount is doubled to $6,000 for two or more dependents.

-You must be able to provide the care provider’s name, address and Taxpayer Identification Number — either a Social Security number or Employer Identification Number.
-The provider cannot be your spouse, a parent of the dependent child, a dependent listed on your tax return, or your child who is age 18 or younger not listed as a dependent on your return.
+To qualify for the credit, you must be able to provide the care provider’s name, address and Taxpayer Identification Number — either a Social Security number or Employer Identification Number.
+The provider cannot be your spouse, a parent of the dependent child, a dependent listed on your tax return, or your child who is age 18 or younger even if the child is not listed as a dependent on your return.

-If you’re married, you must file as married filing jointly.
+If you’re married, you must file as married filing jointly in order to take this credit.
 Also, you must have earned income.
 The higher your income, the less your credit percentage will be.
 However, you won’t completely phase out of the credit because of income limits.

 Get help with filing your taxes

-Don’t miss out on these beneficial child tax credits that could help reduce your tax bill.
 For help with your tax preparation, turn to your Credit Union.
-LGFCU offers low-cost tax help in-person at a branch near you.
-You may also want to check if your family qualifies for no-cost tax preparation services in your community.
-Or, take advantage of the TurboTax discount available to members, if you prepare your own taxes online.
+LGFCU offers low-cost tax help to members.
+Or, as a member, you can take advantage of the TurboTax discount, if you prepare your own taxes online.
+You may also want to check on whether your family qualifies for no-cost tax preparation services in your community

 The advice provided is for informational purposes only.
 Consult your tax advisor for additional guidance.